FyshOS/fynedesk/README.md

     go get fyne.io/desktop/cmd/fynedesk

+Once installed you could set `$GOPATH/fynedesk` as your window manager (usually using .xinitrc).
-And you can run that in an embedded X window for testing using:
+You can also run it in an embedded X window for testing using:

     DISPLAY=:0 Xephyr :1 -screen 1280x720 &
     DISPLAY=:1 fynedesk